Wisconsin driver’s ed grant OPEN — apply NOW!

 Pass the Class D knowledge test, signs test, and vision screening

-To get a Wisconsin instruction permit, teens must pass a knowledge test, a highway signs test, and a vision screening before the DMV will issue temps.
-Many families choose to start with an online practice test before taking the official exam.
+To get a Wisconsin instruction permit, teens must pass the required knowledge, highway signs, and vision tests before the DMV will issue temps.
+Some teens may also use the online knowledge test option when it is available through the Wisconsin DMV’s testing provider.

-• Knowledge test: Covers Wisconsin traffic laws, safe driving practices, and rules of the road.
+• Knowledge test: Covers Wisconsin traffic laws, safe driving habits, and rules of the road.

-• Vision screening: Confirms that the teen meets minimum vision standards with or without corrective lenses.
+• Vision screening: Confirms that the teen meets Wisconsin’s minimum vision standards, with or without corrective lenses.

 Study tips for 15-year-olds

-• Read the Wisconsin Motorists’ Handbook with a parent, focusing on teen‑driver sections.
+• Read the Wisconsin Motorists’ Handbook with a parent, especially sections on signs, right-of-way, and safe driving.

-• Use online practice tests to get comfortable with multiple‑choice questions.
+• Use online practice tests to get comfortable with multiple-choice questions and DMV wording.

-• Ask your Easy Method instructor questions about topics that are confusing.
+• Ask your Easy Method instructor about rules or signs that still feel confusing.

 Step 4: Get your temps